 1. FEET SUPPORT

 One of the tenets of good ergonomic design is support for the feet.
 Seating is very important and the lack of support to the legs results in dangling legs, stress on pressure points behind the knees and backs of the legs.
 Sitting forward to compensate this, leaves the back unsupported, resulting in pain and encouraging slouching.

 2. RANDOM PLACEMENT OF GADGETS

 Gadgets in a living room are often placed at varying heights, without any thought to convenience and usage.
 TV’s and music systems must be placed at approximately 30-34″ above floor level.
-This is also dependent on homeowner’s height.
+This is also dependent on the homeowner’s height.
 Watching TV at eye level while sitting, reduces strain on sight.

 3. UNDUE IMPORTANCE TO GADGETS

-Placing the TV on the wall with a sofa facing it, instantly promotes the TV to the most important position in the room around which everything else revolves.
+Placing the TV on the wall with a sofa facing it instantly promotes the TV to the most important position in the room around which everything else revolves.
 TV’s are unattractive, but most importantly they distract attention and divert focus from other people.
 Gadgets must never occupy pride of place in the living room.

 4. CUSTOMIZED BUILT-IN FURNITURE